Coarse and fine geometry of the Thurston metric: Envelopes in

 We can now compute $\tau_\alpha(X_t^+)$ as follows, referring to \figref{Twist}.
-Fix a lift $\talpha$ of $\alpha$ to be the imaginary line (shown in red in \figref{Twist}) in the upper half-plane $\HH$.
+Fix a lift $\talpha$ of $\alpha$ to be the imaginary line (shown in blue in \figref{Twist}) in the upper half-plane $\HH$.
 Now develop the picture on both sides of $\talpha$.
 Since we are considering $\alpha^+$, all the triangles on the left of $\talpha$ are asymptotic to $\infty$ and all the triangles on the right of $\talpha$ are asymptotic to $0$.
-Below we will choose some normalization, but first note there is an orientation-preserving involution of \torus, the elliptic involution, that exchanges $T$ and $T'$ while preserving $\alpha$ as a set.
-Let $i \from \HH \to \HH$ be a lift of this involution chosen to preserve $\talpha$, which therefore has the form $i(z) = e^c/z$ for some $c = c_t \in \RR$.
-Notice that $i$ exchanges the two sides of $\talpha$ and that it fixes a unique point $e^{c/2}$ in $\HH$.
+Below we will choose some normalization, but first note that the hyperelliptic involution exchanges the two complementary triangles $T$ and $T'$ of $\alpha^+$ while preserving $\alpha$ as a set.
+Let $\iota \from \HH \to \HH$ be a lift of this involution chosen to preserve $\talpha$, which therefore has the form $\iota (z) = -e^c/z$ for some $c = c_t \in \RR$.
+Notice that $\iota$ exchanges the two sides of $\talpha$ and that it fixes a unique point $ie^{c/2}$ in $\HH$.